-The Investment Manager addresses ESG factors throughout the investment process, including research, company engagement and portfolio construction.
-The Investment Manager incorporates i) an exclusion policy completed by ii) an ESG Integration policy.
+At the equity selection level, the Investment Manager addresses ESG factors throughout the investment process, including research, company engagement and portfolio construction.
+The Investment Manager incorporates i) an exclusion policy completed by ii) an ESG an ESG selection policy based on a best-in-Universe" approach.